2008 Summer Paralympics torch relay: Relay summary

-Final Relay in Main Stadium
+Final relay in main stadium

 Chinese athletes with disabilities carried the torch in Beijing National Stadium during the Games' Opening Ceremony.
 Jin Jing carried the torch into the stadium, before it was passed on to Paralympic gold medallists Wu Yunhu, Zhang Hongwei, Zhang Haidong, Sun Changting and Hou Bin.
 Hou then pulled himself up on a rope to the top of the stadium to light the Paralympic flame.